 After I graduated and returned from school and started teaching at The Davis Academy.
 It was there that I began to see the potential of what we had created with Amy’s Holiday Party.
 There were so many teens looking for meaningful and direct outreach opportunities, and so many communities in need looking for our services.

-So building on the success of the party, we founded Creating Connected Communities in 2010, with a mission of providing life-enhancing programs for children in need by empowering Jewish teens to become engaged community leaders.
+So building on the success of the party, we founded Creating Connected Communities in 2010.

 I am so proud of the program we have created that has empowered hundreds of young people to understand their capacity to make an impact and give them the tools to apply their skills in college and in their communities wherever they live.

-Today our organization offers truly meaningful and direct hands on volunteer opportunities through 9 programs all over the city.
-In 2016, CCC served 1800 children in need and offered 700 teen volunteer opportunities.
-And we have created partnerships with over 50 agencies serving children in need.
+Today our organization offers truly meaningful and direct hands on volunteer opportunities through community programs all over Atlanta.

 — Amy Sacks Zeide